wp-plugins/ceceppa-multilingua/readme.txt

 = 1.3.3 =
 * Added Farsi flag
 * Now you can add custom language and flag
+* Added the option "change language also in the admin panel"

 = 1.3.2 =
 * Improved translation of the themes